logo.jpeg - 8KbVISITORS' GALLERY

 The thinline version of the Hofner 457, produced from 1958 into the early 90's.
 Mid-quality guitars, with spruce tops and nicely flamed back and sides.

 For the first 3 or 4 years, the 4570 had a 60mm (2.4") deep body, with Natural or Red/Yellow Sunburst finish on offer.
-The body depth then dropped down to50mm (2") in the early/mid 1960's and the beautiful red sunburst was replaced by Hofner's traditional brown sunburst brunette finish.
+The body depth was then reduced down to 50mm (2") in the early/mid 1960's, and the beautiful red sunburst was replaced by Hofner's traditional brown sunburst (brunette) finish.

 There was a similar guitar called the 4572, with 1.25" body sides, which is generally finished in red.